-- 2.1 As Members will recall, the Council's Housing Strategy identifies how the Council will address the key challenges to deliver housing and housing related health and well-being across the district.
-In doing so, it identifies the following key strategic housing priorities to address the challenges highlighted: - Key Priority 1 Providing Good Quality Housing - Key Priority 2 Enabling Housing Growth - Key Priority 3 Supporting Vulnerable and Disadvantaged People. - 2.2 The areas of action within each of these key priorities set out in the Housing Strategy are set out in the Action Plan and updates have been added against each one for Members' information. - 2.3 For information, the format of the Action Plan has been updated and improved to better reflect the priority actions set out in the Housing Strategy.
-This has seen a number of priority actions being moved to their correct position in the Action Plan and a number being added that were missing from the Action Plan.
-To aid comparison between last year and the current year, an additional column has also been inserted and the direction of progress is now shown using the red / amber / green (RAG) system.
-It is hoped that these improvements will aid Members' understanding of the information contained.
-The Action Plan Monitoring Update: March 2023 is attached as Appendix 2 to this report.
+- 2.1 The Council's Housing Strategy identifies how the Council will address the key challenges to deliver housing and housing related health and well-being across the district.
+In doing so, it identifies the following key strategic housing priorities to address the challenges highlighted: - Key Priority 1 Providing Good Quality Housing - Key Priority 2 Enabling Housing Growth - Key Priority 3 Supporting Vulnerable and Disadvantaged People. - 2.2 The areas of action within each of these key priorities set out in the Housing Strategy are set out in the Action Plan and updates have been added against each one for Members' information. - 2.3 Attached at Appendix 2, the March 2024 update allows for comparison of progress across all three years of the Strategy.
+A number of the actions break down in to sub-actions and progress as of March 2024 is as follows: